cesarvr/blog/content/post/jenkins-container.md

 draft: false
 ---

 I was given the task to help my co-workers understand and take advantage of the Openshift container platform (based on Kubernetes).
-So I decided to write some guides on how to automate y applications deployments.
+So I decided to write some guides on how to automate, build and deploy applications in Openshift.
 One of those guides was a minimal getting started Jenkins guide that looks something like this:

 ```java
 pipeline {